 General.
 AerFunding 1 Limited ("AerFunding") is a special purpose company incorporated with limited liability in Bermuda.
 The share capital of AerFunding is owned 95% by a charitable trust and 5% by AerCap Ireland.
 AerFunding is a consolidated subsidiary formed for the purpose of acquiring new and used aircraft assets.
-On April 26, 2006, AerFunding 1 Limited entered into a non recourse senior secured revolving credit facility in the aggregate amount of up to \$1.0 billion with UBS Real Estate Securities Inc., UBS Securities LLC, Deutsche Bank Trust Company Americas and certain other financial institutions.
+On April 26, 2006, AerFunding 1 Limited entered into a non-recourse senior secured revolving credit facility in the aggregate amount of up to \$1.0 billion.
+The facility was subsequently amended in 2010, 2011 and 2013.